omarelladen/ATmega328-LCD-Clock/README.md

 - Built with the Arduino framework

-Features (no pin actions are implemented):
+- no pin actions are implemented other than the ones for the LCD

+Features:
 - Date & time
 - Timer
 - Chronometer